AtomMaterialUI/material-theme-docs/docs/configuration/quick-actions-panel.md

 ## Material Theme Switcher

 The first subpanel is a switcher to rapidly switch between the themes.
 There you can find all the available themes plus the two custom themes.

 {% include figure.html content="/screens/switcher.png" caption="Theme Switcher" %}

+**Note**: Custom Themes are only available for premium users.
+{:class='card-panel warn'}

 -----